Sedation can help when anxiety, gag reflex, or longer treatment makes dental care feel hard.

 Will I be completely unconscious?

 It depends on the sedation type.
 With nitrous oxide, you are fully awake but relaxed.
-With oral conscious sedation or IV sedation, you are in a twilight state: deeply relaxed, often with no memory of the visit, but still able to respond to instructions.
+With oral conscious sedation or IV sedation, you are in a twilight state: deeply relaxed, often remembering less of the visit, but still able to respond to instructions.
 True general anesthesia is a distinct level reserved for hospital-based oral surgery.

 What is the difference between nitrous oxide and oral sedation?